 (Tibial Nerve Stimulation)

 Pain in Top of Foot (e.g. Metatarsal or Neuroma Pain)

 or Phalange Pain)

 Bilateral Neck or Cervical Pain

 Neck or Cervical Pain in Multiple Discs

 Temporomandibular Joint Pain or Pain Along Trigeminal Nerve

-Shoulder pain in two locations or Frozen Shoulder
+Shoulder Pain Throughout the Joint or Frozen Shoulder

 (e.g. Rotator Cuff Tendinitis)